What Net Payments is (and is not)

 - Verification is a tier, not a boolean.
 A facilitator receipt is

 observed; depth and finality come from an independent on-chain check.
-See Verification tiers. - The policy engine decides, not the model.
-Spend policy runs before money leaves; handlers never see an unpaid call.
+See Verification tiers. - Spend policy decides before payment in the integrated caller path.
+The engine applies spend policy before signing or submitting payment.
 See Spend policy & approvals.

 The data boundary